 During Salpointe Catholic’s 2019 season, Robinson (to put it mildly) made every defender near and around Tucson, Arizona look like they should take up gardening and leave football behind forever.

 I’m going to put Robinson’s rushing numbers out in the open so you can fully grasp the absolute madness of what this senior did after eight games.

 Need more icing on that cake?
-The five-star back caught seven passes for 165 yards and two touchdowns, plus he returned four kicks for 238 yards and another touchdown for the No. 6 team in the state of Arizona.
+The five-star back caught 12 passes for 314 yards and three touchdowns, plus he returned four kicks for 238 yards and another touchdown for the No. 2 team in the state of Arizona.

-Translation: Bijan Robinson covers almost one-fourth of the football field (23.4 yards) every time he touches a ball.
+Translation: Bijan Robinson covered one-fifth of a football field (19.6 yards) every time he touched the ball.

 Bijan Robinson Highlights

 In a 62-0 win over Tucson High Magnet School, Robinson broke Southern Arizona’s district rushing record.
 The following week, he broke the Arizona big-school record as the state’s all-time leading rusher in Class 4A, 5A and 6A.
 After 16 carries for 347 yards and six touchdowns (LAWD!!) against Casa Grande, Robinson became the third running back in Arizona history to break the 6,000-yard mark for his career.

 Robinson finished his high school career with 7,036 rushing yards, which falls shy of Arizona’s all-time state record of 7,544 rushing yards.
 With 103 career rushing touchdowns, Robinson’s record-setting career earned him the state’s High School Football Player of the Year Award, which was awarded by the Arizona Cardinals.